lif0/pkg/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Bug report
+name: Feature request
-about: Create a report to help us improve
+about: Suggest an idea for this project
 title: "[Feat]"
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: lif0

 ---